bachig26/CS3-Plugin/README.md

-**⚠️ This is currently under development, dont use it yet if you're not comfortable with constantly merging new changes**
+**⚠️ This is currently under development, don't use it yet if you're not comfortable with constantly merging new changes**

-# `Cloudstream3 Plugin Repo Template`
+# `Personal Try-and-Learn Cloudstream3 Plugin Repo [WIP]`

 Template for a [Cloudstream3](https://github.com/recloudstream) plugin repo